 Sarah Thompson is a Phoenix-based licensed nail artist and technician as well as the editor and creator of Chalkboard Nails.

 "Environmental exposures are also important to consider, as frequent contact with cleaning detergents or even overly aggressive manicures can damage nails," warns Hashim.
-Nails exposed to household cleansers begin to thin and dry out, especially if you're using chemicals like acetone or bleach.
+Nails exposed to household cleansers may become damaged, especially if you're using chemicals like acetone or bleach.
 The same goes for harsh antibacterial kitchen soap that you might be using to clean your dishes.
-Make sure to wear gloves when using harsh chemical cleaners and avoid nail polish removers with high concentrations of acetone.
+Cirlincione adds that even prolonged water exposure should be avoided in order to maintain healthy nails.

 "Don't peel your gels off!" warns Thompson.
 "Remember the gel is always going to be stronger than the top layer of your nails, so when you peel your gel it will take some of your nail off with it."
 Thompson explains when properly applied and removed, gel polish shouldn't damage your nails.
 "If you feel like your nails are weakened, there's nothing wrong with taking a few weeks off to rehab and moisturize your nails.